 This adds structure to your day and saves you from ‘thinking’ you need to do next.

 Under this method, you need to focus on just one task and accomplish it before heading to the next one.
 As a result, you can give your best effort to the task, which increases the quality of the work you do.

 I have experimented with the Ivy Lee Method of Productivity for 30 days.

 Here’s what I have discovered:

 - Adds Structure to your day: So every night before going to bed, I would write my to-do list for the next day.
-As a result of that, I had a very clear picture of what I needed to accomplish during the next day.
+As a result, I had a clear picture of what I needed to accomplish during the next day.

 Also, instead of creating a list in the morning, you could use that ‘saved energy’ to dive straight into the hardest task.

 - More motivated to finish the tasks: For some reason, I felt more motivated to finish the tasks.
-Maybe it was because I felt the dread when I had to carry a leftover task to the next day.
+Maybe it was because I felt the dread of carrying a leftover task to the next day.

 - Took very little time to stick with the habit: Once I finished my working day, I’d spend only 2-3 minutes writing my to-do list for the next day.